Berlin U-Bahn: Tickets

 Berlin public transit passes are available from many places, automated and non-automated, from BVG, Bahn, and authorized third-parties.
 The Ring-Bahn Line and the other S-Bahn lines are included, as are all U-Bahn lines, buses, trams, ferries, and most trains within the city limits: tickets are valid for all transportation considered part of the Berlin-Regional public transit system.

+The Berlin U-Bahn mostly runs on an honor system and has been noted for its relative lack of turnstiles in its stations; instead transportation agents will inspect tickets and fine fare evaders.

 Ride-passes (tickets) are available in fare classes: Adult and Reduced.
 Children between the ages of six and 14 and large dogs qualify for the reduced fare.
 Children below the age of six and small dogs travel free.
 There are senior discounts in the form of an annual ticket.
-Residents who have applied for and received a German Disability Identification card confirming 80% or more disability (ID's available from the Versorgungsamt, German Disability Office), can ride without a pass, including an additional person (as a helper).
+Residents who have applied for and received a German Disability Identification card confirming 80% or more disability (IDs available from the Versorgungsamt, German Disability Office), can ride without a pass, including an additional person (as a helper).
 The disability identification card must be in the owner's possession when traveling.

 With unemployment in the east averaging 15%, another common fare class in Berlin is the S(ocial)-Class.
 These identification cards are cleared through the normal government offices, then fulfilled at a BVG ride-pass non-automated location.
 Provided either by the Job Center (Arbeitsamt) for out-of-work residents or by the Sozialamt for people who cannot work or are disabled, the S-Class ride-passes normally restrict travel to the AB zones and must be renewed (a new pass purchased at a non-automated location) on the 1st of each month.